-It’s unsaid that 2020 was a redefining year in fitness technology.
-The increased reliance of consumers on technology to improve experiences has set focus for how virtual will evolve in 2021.
+It’s unsaid that 2020 was a redefining year in fitness technology which continued in 2021 as well.
+The increased reliance of consumers on technology to improve experiences has set focus for how virtual fitness will evolve in 2022.
 Till that time we can only forecast these trends and expect to adapt to them to the extent we find necessary.

 Virtual + Offline = Fitness Model of Success

 Going Hybrid - It’s easier said than done.
 It’s difficult to manage an offline studio itself, let alone a hybrid one.
 Therefore it becomes important for you to choose a companion in this journey.

 Bookee is designed for adapting your fitness business to the post-pandemic world.
 With a modern hybrid software like Bookee, you can constantly be on the ground & on the cloud.